vuxy98/Art-fundamentals-teaching-web-app/README.md

 ### Comments
 - Each post will support a comment section

+### Posts and Questions sorting
+- Took inspiration from Reddit, posts and questions will be sorted by a point system, basically the higher the point, the higher the post
+- Formula: score = (U + 2 * C) / ((age_in_hours + 2) ** gravity)
+- U = number of upvotes
+- C = number of comments
+- age_in_hours = how old the post is since creation
+- gravity = a constant to reduce older post visibility over time (e.g. 1.2–1.5)
+- The +2 in denominator ensures even very fresh posts aren't scored infinitely high.
+- The 2 * C gives more weight to discussions.

 ## Techs used
 - **Backend**: Python, Flask, Flask-Login, Flask-Migrate, SQLAlchemy